softwareQinc/qpp/README.md

 Quantum++
 ===

 This is a header-only (template-based) C++11 quantum computing library, based on Eigen3 linear algebra library http://eigen.tuxfamily.org/, and it is still work in progress.
+Copyright (c) 2013 - 2014 Vlad Gheorghiu (vgheorgh@gmail.com)

 If anyone else is interesting in contributing please let me known at vgheorgh@gmail.com.
 There is still work left to be done, and I can provide you with more details about what I have in mind.
 To contribute, you need to have a decent knowledge of C++ (preferably C++11), including templates and STL, a basic knowledge of quantum computing and linear algebra, and some working experience with Eigen3.